How much does a money services surety bond cost in Texas?

 - minimum net worth of $100,000 for 4 or fewer locations; $500,000 for 5 or more locations

 License holders must pay annual license fees.
-More licensing information can be found in Chapter 151, Title 3 of the Texas Finance Code in the Important Links section below.
+More licensing information can be found in Chapter 151, Title 3 of the Texas Finance Code in the Additional Resources section below.

 The Federal Crimes Enforcement Network (FinCEN) requires currency exchangers and money transmitters to register as money services business (MSBs) prior to state licensing.
 This requires currency exchangers and money transmitters to complete the registration process via the Bank Secrecy Act (BSA) E-Filing System.
 The link for this process can be found below.